Policy on Privacy of Personal Information

 We maintain Personal Information in paper and electronic formats.
 We will endeavour to protect it against loss or theft, as well as unauthorized access, disclosure, copying, use or modification by using safeguards and measures appropriate to the information’s sensitivity, such as:

 - limiting access to your Personal Information to selected individuals with a need to know the information for the purposes for which it is collected;

 - using appropriated electronic technological security measures, such as password protection and encryption;

 - using locked filing cabinets maintained in restricted areas;

-- ensuring third parties, who need access to your Personal Information, have appropriate safeguards in place; and
+- ensuring third parties, who need access to your Personal Information, have appropriate safeguards in place;

 We are open about our policies and practices.